 How Does IVLA Homeroom Work, Exactly?

-The mentor (an IVLA teacher) and students log into a meeting hosting service called Fuze.
-Together mentor and students work through:
+The success coach (an IVLA teacher) and students log into a meeting hosting service called Fuze.
+Together success coach and students work through:

 - Get-to-know-you activities